 At The Mount School, political awareness was nothing new, but in the 1960s and 1970s new ways of participation were becoming available.
 The Mount School branch of Amnesty International was founded by Hilary Wainwright.
 Careers teaching became of great importance for girls.
 The Mount provided more structured advice and Old Scholars were invited to speak at careers evenings.
 Medicine, law and dentistry, were all popular and for the first time a girl from The Mount took up an apprenticeship in engineering.
 Careers advice remains a prominent department providing regular guidance and running careers fairs.

 The School continued to develop over the years.
 In 1965, the swimming pool was opened alongside a new gymnasium.
-The old gymnasium was transformed into the art wing.
 The Music wing was also constructed to facilitate the teaching of music and the staging of concerts.
-As technology advanced, computers were introduced in 1981.
-In 1983 computer studies appeared on the curriculum.
+As technology advanced, computers were introduced, in 1983 computer studies appeared on the curriculum.
 In 1988, a new science area was built significantly enlarging the provision for science and mathematics.
 At the same time a new art and design area was opened, and design and technology appeared on the curriculum.
 Art, design, photography, pottery, resistant materials and computer-aided design and technology all had purpose built facilities.

 A New Venture for the 1990s

 In 1991, The Mount Junior School opened – then named Tregelles School.
 With all the facilities of The Mount at its disposal Tregelles provided a fantastic setting for Independent Junior school.
 Modern languages were introduced to the curriculum and Senior School staff assisted with music, sport and languages.
-The School soon grew and in 1994 demand led to a nursery class opening.
-In 1995, the School expanded adding four new classrooms.
-The Junior School continues to thrive today welcoming girls aged 2-11 from York and beyond.
+The Junior School continues to thrive today welcoming girls aged 3-11 from York and beyond.